Michael Ovitz

-Michael Steven Ovitz (born December 14, 1946) is an American businessman, investor, and philanthropist.
+Michael Steven Ovitz (born December 14, 1946) is an American businessman.
 He was a talent agent who co-founded Creative Artists Agency (CAA) in 1975 and served as its chairman until 1995.
-Ovitz later served as president of The Walt Disney Company for only 16 months, from October 1995 to January 1997.
+Ovitz later served as president of The Walt Disney Company for only 16 months from October 1995 to January 1997.

 Early life and education

 Ovitz was born to a Romanian Jewish family in Chicago, Illinois, the son of a liquor wholesaler.
-Raised in Encino, California, he was student body president at Birmingham High School in Van Nuys, a classmate of Sally Field and Michael Milken.
-While a pre-med student at the University of California, Los Angeles and president of Zeta Beta Tau, he began his entertainment career as a part-time tour guide at Universal Studios.
+Raised in Encino, Los Angeles, he was student body president at Birmingham High School in Van Nuys, a classmate of Sally Field and Michael Milken.

+Ovitz graduated from the University of California, Los Angeles in 1968 with a bachelor's degree in psychology.
+While a student at UCLA and president of Zeta Beta Tau, he began his entertainment career as a part-time tour guide at Universal Studios.

 Career

-Upon graduating from UCLA, in 1968, with a degree in theater, film, and television, Ovitz secured a job in the mailroom at the William Morris Agency.
-From there, he left for law school, but returned shortly (something William Morris normally did not allow).
+After his graduation from UCLA, Ovitz secured a job in the mailroom at the William Morris Agency.
+From there, he left for law school but returned shortly (something William Morris normally did not allow).
 He was soon promoted, eventually becoming a highly successful television agent.
 Six years later, he and four other young colleagues left William Morris to found Creative Artists Agency.